Understanding Your Fantasy Football League

-For example, in an auction league I was in several years ago, there was an owner named Super Duper Boyz and an owner named Agholorious Bradfords.
+For example, in an auction league several years ago, there was a manager named Super Duper Boyz and a manager named Agholorious Bradfords.
 Sure enough, these two teams bid high dollar amounts on Dez Bryant and Nelson Agholor, respectively, and I knew I could throw a couple of extra bids in on any Eagles or Cowboys players to force them to overpay.

 After the Draft

 Once you’ve finished your draft, you may think you can now sit back and ignore your team.
 That’s another common mistake novices make in every league.
-The best fantasy players are the ones who carefully look over the waiver wire rules, the trade deadline, and any other rules and factors involved for altering their team throughout the season.
+The best fantasy players are the ones who carefully look over the waiver wire rules and the trade deadline.
 You can even drop a player and add another one before Week 1—never be tied to the team you draft.
 Injuries, bye weeks, and poor performance necessitate that you manage your team on a weekly basis, with things such as...

 Most leagues have trade deadlines and have rules regarding trading players.
 Usually, there is a set week during the season where trades are no longer allowed, i.e., the trade deadline, which is important to keep in the back of your mind for league preparation.

-Additionally, most leagues have a period of time from when a trade is proposed to when the trade is ratified, giving other owners an opportunity to reject or approve the trade.
-Most often, the trade goes through after 48 hours or so, assuming more than half the opposing owners don’t vote to reject the trade.
-Your league may have owners who take a passive approach to trades, allowing any trade to go through.
-But sometimes, owners aggressively attempt to block proposed deals from going through, and are quick to veto what they deem as a lopsided swap, which can be frustrating for owners genuinely trying to better their team.
+Additionally, most leagues have a period of time from when a trade is proposed to when the trade is ratified, giving other managers an opportunity to reject or approve the trade.
+Most often, the trade goes through after 48 hours or so, assuming more than half the opposing managers don’t vote to reject the trade.
+Your league may have managers who take a passive approach to trades, allowing any trade to go through.
+But sometimes, managers aggressively attempt to block proposed deals from going through and are quick to veto what they deem as a lopsided swap, which can be frustrating for managers genuinely trying to better their team.

 Either way, knowing the rules of trading in your league can help you stay ahead during the season.
-4for4 subscribers have access to has great tools to assist with trades, such as the Preseason Trade Evaluator and the Traders Alley: Buy Low, Sell High Report.
+4for4 even has a weekly Trader's Alley article to help identify buy-low and sell-high targets throughout the season.

 Working the Waiver Wire